 Food For Thought- Meals on Wheels

 Meals on Wheels makes having a nutritional meal possible for those not able to prepare one for themselves.
-Two hundred and thirty meals go out every day to those who are home bound.
+Over 300 meals go out every day to those who are home bound.
 These seniors are divided up into areas, such as Farmville, Bethel, Greenville, etc. Within each town or city, groups of seniors are broken up further by area into routes.
 A volunteer can expect to spend about 1 hour delivering meals on one of these routes.
-The window for delivering meals is from 9:00 a.m. to 11:00 a.m.
+The window for delivering meals is from 10:00 a.m. to 11:00 a.m.
 We take special care to make the new volunteer feel comfortable, including orientation and a mentor for the first trip out.

 So Much More—Other Opportunities